PattaFeuFeu/bigbone/docs/getting-started.md

 steps.
 BigBone uses RxJava for implementing the reactive part.
 Check out [their website](https://github.com/ReactiveX/RxJava) to get more information.

+{: .note }
+The project has been switched over from @andregasser to @pattafeufeu in 2025.
+We decided to not renew the domain _bigbone.social_ for cost reasons and will thus let it run out.
+For that reason, we’re already switching to a GitHub-namespace-based mode now which unfortunately leads to a change in how you need to declare the dependency (previously `social.bigbone`, now `io.github.pattafeufeu`).

 ### Gradle (Groovy DSL)

 Instructions for adding BigBone `2.0.0-SNAPSHOT` to your Gradle project (using Groovy DSL):